sm1030/MatchesProductBrowser/README.md

 I have UnitTests that covers all model section

+Also I have 1 tests for:
+- FlowCoordinator
+- View Controller
+- ViewModel

 UITest uses local mock data and does not go to the Internet.